top of page

 5. Headphones

 I haven’t had much need of these (thank goodness), but in a communal space, especially a co-ed situation, you will want to carry headphones or earplugs.
 I’ve been lucky enough to not encounter a loud snorer, but in larger rooms people are always coming and going – coming in late from a night out or leaving early for a flight/train.
-If you are a lighter sleeper, I would definitely recommend earplugs.
+If you are a lighter sleeper, I would definitely recommend these earplugs.
 I usually combat these issues with a noise app on my phone.
 It's quiet enough for only my bunk to hear (I hope) but loud enough to keep me asleep.

 Pro Tip: Be a Considerate Guest